TSH Helps you Test your Thyroid Gland

-The standard reference range that most lab companies produce will give you a range of values which is probably close to something like this:
+The standard reference range that most lab companies produce will give you a range of values that is probably close to something like this:

 You can see from the image above that the lab reference provided is under the name “REF.
 RANGE” and is a range of values from 0.350 – 5.500 uIU/mL.

 The range provided is much BROADER than the healthy range that the newer medical studies I referenced above recommend.

 These studies suggest that a “healthy” TSH range is probably between 0.350 – 2.500 uIU/mL.